Over the years, you learn the joy of giving.

 Despite all that the Boldts have given to charity, the gift that stood out for O.C. was a $100 annual pledge to their church when his take-home pay was $55 a week.
 Giving two weeks’ pay was a sacrifice.

 “You learn to take what you give off the top, instead of waiting until you have something left over,” Pat said.

 The largest of the Boldts’ funds is a family fund used to support higher education and general charitable giving, with the rest designated to support particular nonprofits.
 They also are Himebaugh Legacy Circle members, indicating they have arranged an estate gift to the Community Foundation.

-“Over the years, you learn the joy of giving,” O.C. said.
+“Over the years, you learn the joy of giving,” O.C. said, in an interview before he died.
 “It gets to be an addiction.”